bogogion/NACV/README.md

 - Figure out mounting on robot.
 - Fix angle math function

+## Quick Use
+`nacv` to run the program

+`nacv -d` for debug images in working directory

+By default the Pi will send packets from port 5805 (frc compatible)

 ## Troubleshooting
 - `XIOCTL_CALL: Bad file descriptor` means your camera is not plugged in or it is under a different device name, run `ls /dev/ | grep "video"` to find the correct device. (its often `video0`)